-With the correlation between international and domestic markets at historic lows, this seems like a logical bet going into 2020.
-However, let's wait for confirmation before making large bets.
+With the correlation between international and domestic markets at historic lows, a rotation bet seems logical.
+We agree, however, let's wait for confirmation before making large bets.
 Watch our weekly Position and Index Reports for updates on our international holdings.